Hank Majeski: Baseball career

 Majeski joined the United States Coast Guard in 1943 and missed the next three seasons before being discharged in November 1945.
 He reported back to the Yankees in 1946 and, after an impressive spring training performance, made the team as a utility player.
 After appearing in only eight games, his contract was sold to Connie Mack's Philadelphia Athletics in June 1946.

 Majeski immediately became the starting third baseman for the Athletics, appearing in 78 games.
-On July 29, 1947, he escaped serious injury when he was hit in the head by a fastball thrown by Chicago White Sox pitcher, Earl Harrist.
-He ended the season with a .280 batting average with 8 home runs, 72 runs batted in and, set a major league single-season record for third basemen with a .988 fielding percentage, breaking the previous mark set by Willie Kamm in 1933.
+On July 29, 1947, he escaped serious injury when he was hit in the head by a fastball thrown by Chicago White Sox pitcher Earl Harrist.
+He ended the season with a .280 batting average with 8 home runs, 72 runs batted in, and set a major league single-season record for third basemen with a .988 fielding percentage, breaking the previous mark set by Willie Kamm in 1933.

 Majeski had his best season in 1948, hitting for a .310 batting average along with 12 home runs, 120 runs batted in, .368 on-base percentage, and a .454 slugging percentage.
-He led the league once again with a .975 fielding percentage, finished third in assists and in putouts and finished 11th in voting for the 1948 American League Most Valuable Player Award.
+He led the league once again with a .975 fielding percentage, finished third in assists and putouts and finished 11th in voting for the 1948 American League Most Valuable Player Award.
 On August 27, 1948, Majeski set an American League record for most doubles in a doubleheader with 6.

 Majeski was a member of the 1949 Philadelphia Athletics team that set a major league team record of 217 double plays, a record which still stood as of 2010.
-On August 7, 1949, Majeski was once again hit in the head by a fastball, this time thrown by Cleveland Indians pitcher Early Wynn.
-Majeski seemed to fall out of favor with manager Connie Mack and he would be traded to the Chicago White Sox before the 1950 season.
+On August 7, 1949, Majeski was again hit in the head by a fastball, this time thrown by Cleveland Indians pitcher Early Wynn.
+Majeski seemed to fall out of favor with manager Connie Mack, and he would be traded to the Chicago White Sox before the 1950 season.
 He rebounded with the White Sox to post a .309 batting average with 6 home runs and 46 runs batted in.
 After only a year and a half with the White Sox, he was traded back to the Athletics in June 1951.

-A year later, his contract was purchased by the Cleveland Indians where he served as a utility infielder behind Al Rosen, and helped tutor a young Bobby Ávila.
+A year later, his contract was purchased by the Cleveland Indians, where he served as a utility infielder behind Al Rosen and helped tutor a young Bobby Ávila.
 Majeski helped the Indians win the 1954 American League Pennant, batting .281 with only 3 errors while backing up Rosen at third base and filling in as a second baseman when Avila was injured.
-He also hit a pinch hit three-run home run in Game 4 of the 1954 World Series in a losing cause against the New York Giants.
-He was traded to the Baltimore Orioles in June 1955, and then retired as a player at the end of the season at the age of 38.
+He also hit a pinch-hit three-run home run in Game 4 of the 1954 World Series in a losing cause against the New York Giants.
+He was traded to the Baltimore Orioles in June 1955 and then retired as a player at the end of the season at 38.